|

 According

-to a NMRC
+to an earlier NMRC

 report,